From snarl to smile: Sam Gaze wins Comm Games gold again in Kiwi 1-2

 A quarter of the way through the race, with their advantage at 23 seconds, Gaze for the first time allowed Oliver to lead the way, having exchanged a word and a glance while crossing the finish line.

 Gaze took the opportunity for a long look over his shoulder on one straight, but he needn't have worried.
-England's Joe Blackmore had bridged the gap to make it a chase trio, but they were surely racing only for bronze.
+England's Joe Blackmore had bridged the gap to make it a chase trio, but they were surely racing only for the minor placings.

 Halfway through the race, crossing at 47:23 and having extended their advantage over the British trio to almost a minute, only calamity could prevent another Kiwi 1-2.